palinkas-jo-reggelt/GeoLite2SQL/README.md

 ## NOTES
 --!!!--
 Requires user privileges: GRANT FILE ON *.* TO 'db-user'@'%' in order for LOAD DATA INFILE to work!
 Data import will FAIL due to access denied to user without these privileges!
 Use user 'root' if you cannot grant these privileges.
 --!!!--

 Run every Wednesday via task scheduler (MaxMinds releases updates on Tuesdays)

+License Key required from MaxMind in order to download data (its free, sign up here: https://www.maxmind.com/en/geolite2/signup)

 ## EXAMPLE QUERY
 Returns country_code and country_name for a given IP address from the country database: